Skatteetaten/api-dokumentasjon/oversettelser/en/docusaurus-plugin-content-docs/current/api/utleggsbegjaering.md

 The following scope is to be used when authenticating in Maskinporten: `skatteetaten:utleggsbegjaering`

-## Delegering
+## Delegation

 Tilgang til dette API-et kan delegeres i Altinn, f.eks. dersom leverandør benyttes for den tekniske oppkoblingen.
 Søk opp følgende tjeneste i Altinn for å delegere tilgangen: `Utleggstrekkbegjæring API - På vegne av`

-## Teknisk spesifikasjon
+## Technical specification

 URL-er til API-et, beskrivelsen av parameterne, endepunkter og respons ligger i [Open API spesifikasjonen](https://app.swaggerhub.com/apis/skatteetaten/utleggsbegjaering-app) på SwaggerHub.

-## Datakatalog
+## Data catalogue

-Dette API-et finnes foreløpig ikke i Felles datakatalog.
+This API is currently not available in the data catalogue

 ## Access to the service
 Connection to the Tax Administration's test environment is done via Maskinporten.
 To obtain a token from Maskinporten, the debt collection system must use its enterprise certificate to specify which Organisasjonsnummer it represents.
 This organisasjonsnummer  must be approved by the Tax Administration.